nrennie/nrennie.rbind.io/content/blog/2022-07-18-mapping-a-marathon-with-rstrava/index.md

 ### Data wrangling

 The data the comes out of the `get_activity_streams()` function is already very clean, so the data wrangling for this example is very minimal.
 In fact, I only used two functions, neither of which was really necessary.
 I converted the data frame to a tibble using `as_tibble()` because I prefer working with tibbles.
-Since all the data is for a single activity in this case, the `id` column is a bit redundant, I also used `select()` from {dplyr} to remove the `id` column.
+Since all the data is for a single activity in this case, the `id` column is a bit redundant so I also used `select()` from {dplyr} to remove the `id` column.

 ```{r}
 library(tidyverse)